sparkflows/sparkflows-docs/docs/installation-upgrading/installing-jdbc-drivers.rst

 Under the Fire installation directory, there is ``fire-user-lib`` directory.

-Copy the jar file into it.
+Copy the downloaded JDBC jar file into it.

 Restart Fire
 ------------